3 questions - First time sex.

 You can also use a backup method of birth control.
 Many couples use the birth control pill as well as condoms, or pair any two methods together.
 If you're uncomfortable using only one method, discuss your options with your doctor and your partner.

-Not all women bleed the first time they have intercourse.
+Not all people with vaginas bleed the first time they have intercourse.
 Being a virgin does not mean the first time you have intercourse will hurt or that you will bleed.
 You may bleed, but this should be very light and only last for a few hours (a day at the most).
 It is not wrong for either to happen.
-Some women do bleed as remnants of the hymen is broken.
-The hymen is a thin piece of membrane that covers part of the opening to the vagina from birth, and naturally wears away over time.
-Many women have very little hymen left by the time they're sexually active.
+Some people with vaginas do bleed if the vaginal corona (more commonly called the hymen) is ruptured.
+The vaginal corona consists of thin folds of mucous tissue that covers part of the opening to the vagina from birth, and naturally wears away over time.
+Many people with vaginas have very little vaginal corona left by the time they're sexually active.
 See the link below to learn more about the hymen and virginity as a concept.

 Having intercourse for the first time should not make your period late.
 Charting your periods (if you're not doing so already) will give you a better sense of how long your cycles are and when you should expect your period, so you're not worrying for no reason.
 You need to be realistic though, if you're taking precautions (hormonal or barrier methods ... the pill, condoms, diaphragm, etc), your chances of pregnancy are quite low.
 If you find you're stressing about pregnancy even though you're using precautions to the best of your ability, you'll need to reevaluate your readiness to be sexually active.